isabella232/katacoda-1/kubernetes-101/deploying-pod/step7.md

 We will now discuss how to delete pods once we have finished with resources.

 ## Delete a single pod
-First, check the list of pods by by running `kubectl get pods`.
+First, check the list of pods by running `kubectl get pods`.

 We can then delete each of the pods in two ways.
 ###Kubectl CLI